Arturski/immutable-gnosis-safe-rewards-example/README.md

 ## Enable safe module
 - Find the Gnosis Safe master contract you can do this in Blockscout.

-## Add Transaction Builder to your Safe via this guide
+## Add transferFrom transaction using Transaction Builder to your Safe via this guide
-- Enable Module using the Transaction Builder and this guide
+- Enable Module using the Transaction Builder, follow [this guide](https://help.safe.global/en/articles/40826-add-a-module)

 ## RISKS AND CONSIDERATIONS
 These contracts are implemented only as concept examples and are not audited.
 When following this guide you must make security and scalability considerations that fit the desired outcomes of the project under production conditions.